← Back to Blog

 Impact on Drill Point

-Surface coatings add a thin layer (5-25 μm) to the entire screw, including the drill point.
-This coating must not:
+Surface coatings add a thin layer (commonly 5–25 μm) to the entire screw, including the drill point.
+This coating should not:

 Quality coating on the drill point requires proper rack positioning and controlled coating thickness.